OpenWaterFoundation/owf-data-co-dwr-districts/workflow/dataset-details.md

 ## Credits ##

-* The original data are from the [Colorado's Decision Support Systems Division Boundariess daaset](https://cdss.colorado.gov/gis-data/gis-data-by-category)
+* The original data are from the [Colorado's Decision Support Systems Division Boundaries dataset](https://cdss.colorado.gov/gis-data/gis-data-by-category).
 * The Open Water Foundation created and maintains this dataset.

 ## License ##